 |Oracle® Fusion Middleware Creating Domain Templates Using the Domain Template Builder

-The process for creating an extension template is similar to the process for creating a domain template, except that you do not configure the Administration Server, assign an administrator username and password, or specify Start menu entries, because these domain settings are already defined in the domain you are extending.
+This chapter describes how to create an extension template using the Domain Template Builder.
+The process for creating an extension template is similar to the process for creating a domain template, except that you do not configure the Administration Server, assign an administrator username and password, or specify Start menu entries.
+These domain settings are already defined in the domain you are extending.

 The Create a New Template screen is displayed when you start the Domain Template Builder as described in Chapter 2, "Starting the Domain Template Builder."

 Select Create an Extension Template and click Next.

 The Select a Template Domain Source screen is displayed.

 The Select a Template Domain Source screen lets you choose the application template or domain directory from which you want to create an extension template.